tendermint/tendermint/docs/app-dev/indexing-transactions.md

 #   2) "kv" (default) - the simplest possible indexer, backed by key-value storage (defaults to levelDB; see DBBackend).
 indexer = "kv"

-# Comma-separated list of compositeKeys to index (by default the only key is "tx.hash")
+# Comma-separated list of composite keys to index (by default the only key is "tx.hash")
 #
 # You can also index transactions by height by adding "tx.height" key here.
 #